BaiyangZhang/oldBlog/_posts/2022-10-02-Basic-Measure-Theory-Part-I.md

 1. the set is uncountable, it can be proved by the genius diagonalization method.
 2. The Lebesgue measure is zero.

-Unfortunately I don't have the time or energy to introduce it here.
+Unfortunately I don't have the time or energy to go to details, there exists a lot of nice blogs on this topic.

+In Part-II we will talk about the integral of measurable functions, and under what circumstances can we exchange the order of two integrals.